 This document is in two parts.
-The first part is the prospectus supplement, which describes the specific terms of this offering and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
-The second part is the accompanying prospectus, which gives more general information about securities we may offer from time to time, some of which do not apply to this offering.
-To the extent the information contained in this prospectus supplement differs or varies from the information contained in the accompanying prospectus, the information in this prospectus supplement controls.
+The first part is the prospectus supplement, which describes the specific terms of this offering of common units and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the prospectus supplement and the accompanying prospectus.
+The second part is the accompanying prospectus, which gives more general information about securities we may offer from time to time, some of which do not apply to this offering of common units.
+To the extent the information contained in this prospectus supplement differs or varies from the information contained in the accompanying prospectus or the documents incorporated by reference into the prospectus supplement or the accompanying prospectus, the information in this prospectus supplement controls.
 Before you invest in our common units, you should carefully read this prospectus supplement and the accompanying prospectus, in addition to the information contained in the documents we refer to under the heading "Information Incorporated by Reference" in this prospectus supplement and "Where You Can Find More Information" in the accompanying prospectus.

-You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus, or any "free writing prospectus" we may authorize to be delivered to you.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus, or any free writing prospectus we may authorize to be delivered to you.
 Neither we nor the underwriters have authorized anyone to provide you with information that is different.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 This prospectus supplement is not an offer to sell or a solicitation of an offer to buy our common units in any jurisdiction where such offer or any sale would be unlawful.
-You should not assume that the information in this prospectus supplement, the accompanying prospectus or any free writing prospectus that we may authorize to be delivered to you, including any information incorporated by reference, is accurate as of any date other than the date indicated for such information.
-If any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in this prospectus supplement or the accompanying prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
+You should not assume that the information in this prospectus supplement, the accompanying prospectus or any free writing prospectus that we may authorize to be delivered to you, including any information in corporated by reference, is accurate as of any date other than the date indicated for such information.
+Our business, financial condition, results of operations and/or prospects may have changed since those dates.